At the qep'a' javDIch Alan

 jealousy: SuD veqlargh mInDu'.

-Literally, this means
+Literally, this means Fek'lhr's eyes are

-yellow/green>, but it is used to express
+yellow/green, but it is used to express

 the idea that somebody is jealous.
 It